womenbuildweb3/30daysofweb3.xyz/curriculum/es/5-building-your-frontend/5-intro-to-ethersjs.md

-# Connecting to our contract with Ethers.js
+# Connecting to our contract with Ethers.js ESPANOL

 ## What is Ethers.js?